Paul R. Shuldiner Memorial Scholarship

 THE ESSAY: Applicants should respond to the following questions:

-Paul R Shuldiner devoted his career to defending the personal and civil liberties of his clients and to resisting the encroachment of government into the private lives of individuals.
-One example of such encroachment is the ubiquitous use of video surveillance cameras in airports, on streets and highways, and in other public spaces.
-While often justified in terms of public safety and national security, video monitoring can also be seen as an intrusion into personal privacy and a threat to civil liberties.
+Paul R Shuldiner devoted his career to defending the personal and civil liberties of his clients and to resisting government encroachment into the private lives of individuals generally.
+One example of such encroachment is the rapid growth in the use of electronic surveillance technologies across a wide variety of communications channels and the indiscriminate collection of data via these means.
+Despite assurances that analytics techniques are applied to ensure that the private communications of non-targeted individuals are never directly monitored, there is ample reason to treat this as an intrusion into personal privacy and a threat to civil liberties.
+That threat, it is argued, is balanced by the enhancement of the government's ability to preserve public safety and national security.
 How would you seek to balance these two views?
-What safeguards should limit, or at least guide, the application of video surveillance and related technologies?
+What safeguards should limit, or at least guide, the application of these technologies?

 All papers should have 1 inch margins and use a 12pt Times font.
 They should be no more than 4 pages long, and double spaced.

 1. Do I have to cite other papers in my commentary?

 No, although strong papers will show evidence that you have thought through the literature on these topics and considered the topics carefully and seriously.